Interpreting Angle Dependent Magnetoresistance in Layered Materials: Application to Cuprates: ADMR and Quasiparticle residue

 Consider two dimensional metallic layers oriented in the $xy$-plane and stacked along the $z$-direction.
 If the in-plane electron dispersion is given by $\epsilon_{\parallel}(\v{k}_\parallel)$, where $\v{k}_\parallel\equiv(k_x,k_y)$, then setting the quasiparticle residue to one, the full dispersion will be given by

-Here $t^\perp_{\v{k}_\parallel}$ is the hopping between layers and $a$ is the interlayer separation.\footnote{We will eventually see that if the quasiparticle residue is non-trivial then it will be necessary to renormalize $t^\perp_{\v{k}_\parallel}$ by a multiplicative factor $Z_{\v{k}_\parallel}$.} This dispersion will lead to a quasi-2d Fermi surface like those pictured in Figure \ref{fig:review}.
+Here $t^\perp_{\v{k}_\parallel}$ is the hopping between layers and $a$ is the interlayer separation.\footnote{We will eventually see that if the quasiparticle residue is non-trivial then it will be necessary to renormalize $t^\perp_{\v{k}_\parallel}$ by a multiplicative factor $Z_{\v{k}_\parallel}$.} Note that unlike the toy model proposed in Eq.~\ref{eqn:toy_model_first} the dispersion in-plane is allowed to be arbitrary and the interlayer hopping is allowed to depend on the full in-plane wavevector.
+This dispersion will lead to a quasi-2d Fermi surface like those pictured in Figure \ref{fig:review}.
 Within the Boltzmann transport approach if the relaxation-time approximation is employed then the interlayer conductivity $\sigma_{zz}$ is found to be